-Potassium amount extracted from dried soil was higher than for moist soil for most samples collected and analyzed in the 2000s and in 2011.
-The relative difference between dry and moist K tests decreased with increasing STK levels, however.
-Results for the ammonium-acetate and Mehlich-3 K methods showed similar differences between dry and moist tests, so only results for the ammonium-acetate test are shown.
+The amount of K extracted from dried soil usually was much higher than for moist soil for most samples collected and analyzed.
+The relative difference between dry and moist K tests decreased with increasing STK levels, however, and varied greatly among years.
+Only results for the ammonium-acetate test are shown because results for the Mehlich-3 K method showed similar differences between dry and moist tests.

-Figure 2 shows K test results for the study conducted in the 2000s.
+Figure 1 shows K test results for the study conducted in the 2000s.
 The dry K test results averaged 145 ppm and ranged from 56 to 388 ppm.
 Results for the moist test (using the direct version of the method) averaged 76 ppm and ranged from 30 to 356 ppm.
 Therefore, on average the dry K was 1.92 times higher than the moist test.
 The difference and ratio between dry and moist K values decreased with increasing STK levels, although the relationship was very weak for the difference but strong for the ratio.
 The amounts of K extracted from dried and moist samples tended to be the same for the few values greater than about 200 ppm by the moist test (only six samples tested between 200 and 360 ppm, the highest observed value).